The Gerber US Assist: Our Overview

 | 0 Comments

-The US-Assist features a three-inch S30V steel blade, a swappable clip allowing for carry tip up or down, assisted-opening, a plunge lock, and a proprietary ball-bearing pivot system.
+The Gerber US-Assist S30V has been on the market for quite a while now and seems to be fairly well-traveled.
+We’ve seen more than a few while on shoots or out camping, which is a pretty solid statement given the company we typically keep in the field.
+The US-Assist features a three-inch S30V steel blade, a swappable clip allowing for carry tip up or down, assisted opening, a plunge lock, and a proprietary ball-bearing pivot system.
 Like pretty much everything from Gerber, it was designed and built in the USA; (in Portland, Oregon to be exact).

 Gerber US Assist 5 Gerber US Assist 9 Gerber US Assist 2 Gerber US Assist 14

-The blade feel’s pretty solid at first grasp, and has some heft to it.
+The blade feel’s pretty solid at first grasp and has some heft to it.
 The handle material is glass-filled nylon, making it a little on the heavier side for a pocket knife (well, unless you’re a Gurkha).
 It’s a tool that thus far has lent itself well to everyday EDC use, i.e.. opening boxes, cutting any annoying piece of tape or rope that gets in your way, or using it to slice up your sandwich or pizza on a lunch break.
 As an implement of field use it serves equally well camping or hiking, though there may be better options for those who are going long distances and are really weight conscious.

 We have not yet found the Six-Fingered Man, so cannot attest to its functionality in combat.